LinuxForHealth/docs/source/tutorials/hl7-v2.rst

    http://localhost:9000/

-Scoll down and click on the 'HL7-V2_ADT' topic.
+Scroll down and click on the 'HL7-V2_ADT' topic.

 Click 'View Messages', then click 'View Messages' again on the next page.
 This will take you to a list of all messages for the topic.